GeodataTools/geodata/README.md

 ## Documentation

-Read the [Introduction to Geodata] documentation(doc/general/Introduction.md) to get started.
-You can also find a [Table of Content here](doc/general/tableofcontents.md).
+Read the [Introduction to Geodata](doc/general/Introduction.md) documentation to get started.

+You can also use this [Table of Content](doc/general/tableofcontents.md) to navigate through the documentations.

+To see example notebooks that uses Geodata, see [Example Notebooks](example_notebooks).